AlmostGalactic/RetroLang/README.md

-# RetroLang : How to program in
+# RetroLang: How to Program In

 RetroLang is a retro-inspired programming language built entirely in Lua.
+It’s designed for simplicity, flexibility, and rapid prototyping—making it an ideal platform for both learning programming concepts and developing small projects.
+This documentation covers the core functionality of RetroLang and provides examples of creative projects you can build with it.

 ---

 ## Overview

 RetroLang features a custom syntax that emphasizes clarity and ease of use.
 With its concise keywords and built-in functions, you can quickly get started on projects ranging from simple calculations to interactive text adventures.
-The language offers:
+Some of its key features include:

 - **Dynamic variable handling** with block scoping.
-- **User-defined functions** for modular code.
+- **User-defined functions** for modular, reusable code.
-- **Control structures** for conditionals and loops.
+- **Control structures** for conditionals, loops, and recursive functions.
-- **Rich built-in functions** for I/O, math, strings, arrays, and more.
+- **Rich built-in functions** for I/O, math, string manipulation, and array operations.
+- **Logical operators** (`AND`, `OR`) for compound conditionals.

 ---